danchou99/ditto-windows-lipSync/README.md

 ## 📧 Acknowledgement
-This repo is forked from <b> jutinjohn0306 </b> implementation of Ditto Talking-head on windows, <a href = 'https://github.com/justinjohn0306/ditto-talkinghead-windows'> </a>.
+This repo is forked from <b> justinjohn0306 </b> implementation of Ditto Talking-head on windows, which itself is based on Ant group's Ditto Talking Head repo.
 Thanks for their remarkable contribution and released code!
 If we missed any open-source projects or related articles, we would like to complement the acknowledgement of this specific work immediately.

 ## ⚖️ License